TheSenseAI/SenseAI/README.md

 ## 📄 License

 SenseAI Framework is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---